 And, it’s no picnic for the working stiff attendants who are left all alone in remote locations, with nobody around for miles, deep into the night.
 What could possibly go wrong, other than EVERYTHING?

 There’s just something provocatively unsettling about the gas station.
-It’s a place that even in non-horror movies things go badly.
+It’s a place where even in non-horror movies things go badly.
 They are places to get held up at gunpoint.
 Places of conflict.
 Places that explode.
 Let’s face it, gas stations are death traps, plain and simple.
 If that’s not incentive enough to get an electric car, I don’t know what is.

-The Scariest Things will examine a series of gas station horror trope filled films from the most incidental of service station horror scenes, usually at the beginning of the movie as the staging ground for awful moments to come, up to the full-on gas station as the last refuge of a siege movie.
+The Scariest Things will examine a series of gas station horror trope-filled films from the most incidental of service station horror scenes, usually at the beginning of the movie as the staging ground for awful moments to come, up to the full-on gas station as the last refuge of a siege movie.
 The listing is NOT an attempt to rank horror movies by quality but has been provided as a way of uncovering the multitude of ways that this trope has been built up over the years.

 The Birds (1963)